JennyYu2017/Big-Data-and-NLP-Inverted-Index-Database-for-19-000-Reuters-News-Articles/README.md

 This project is about implementing an inverted index using Apache Spark（Pyspark）to build a relational database (SQLite) for 19,000 Reuters News Articles.

-To convert the text file into inverted index, natrual lanaguage processing libraries, including nltk, bs4, collections,are applied.
+To convert the text file into inverted index, natrual lanaguage processing libraries, including nltk,re, bs4, collections,are applied.